stashed/docs/docs/guides/latest/advanced-use-case/clone-pvc.md

 **Stop Taking Backup of the Old Deployment:**

 At first, let's pause the scheduled backup of the old Deployment so that no backup is taken during the restore process.

-Let's pause the `deployment-backup` BackupConfiguration,
+To pause the `deployment-backup` BackupConfiguration, run:

 ```console
 $ kubectl patch backupconfiguration -n demo deployment-backup --type="merge" --patch='{"spec": {"paused": true}}'